-The Company received 35.41%, 36.15% and 43.07% of total revenues from selling products to a local crude palm oil refinery that was the biggest customer during the years 2021, 2020 and 2019, respectively.
-So the Company may risk if losing these large clients may affect the Company's performance and financial position.
+The Company received approximately 33% of total revenues from selling products to a local crude palm oil refinery that was a big customer during the past 3 years.
+So the Company may risk if losing the large clients may affect the Company's performance and financial position.

 The Company is dedicated to control its product quality to be of international standards, establishing competitive prices and implementing effective logistics to satisfy customers' demands.
 This led to long-term, positive relationships with clients.
-The commodity nature of crude palm oil also allows it to be swiftly sold to other clients should large clients decide to terminate purchases from the Company.
+The commodity nature of crude palm oil also allows it to be swiftly sold to other clients if the large client decide to terminate purchases from the Company.